FrootPunchSamurai/top-rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock paper scissors game made using html, css and javascript for the Odin Project
+A simple rock paper scissors game made using html, css and javascript for the Odin Project.

 ## :point_down: The live preview.
 [LIVE DEMO](https://frootpunchsamurai.github.io/top-rock-paper-scissors/)